jal-io/tfm2-editor/README.md

 # TFM2 Editor

-**Unofficial editor and companion tool for Teamfight Manager 2.**
+**TFM2 Editor is an unofficial live editor and companion tool for Teamfight Manager 2.**

+It connects to the running game through TFM2 Modifier Bridge, allowing you to inspect and modify your active career while the game is running.

 Created and maintained by **jal-io**.

-TFM2 Editor provides tools for editing player data, economy values, recruitment, and searching the player database.

-> **Current release:** v0.2.19
+**Current release:** v0.2.19
-> **Supported game version:** Teamfight Manager 2 v0.5.2
+**Supported game version:** Teamfight Manager 2 v0.5.2

+## What is a Live Editor?

+Unlike a traditional save or database editor, TFM2 Editor works with the currently running game.

+Start Teamfight Manager 2, load your career, then launch TFM2 Editor to view and modify supported game data through the bridge.

 ## Features

-- Economy editor
+- Economy editing
-- Player editor
+- Player Editor
+- All 12 player attributes
-- Player positions, Actual Potential, salary, and attributes
+- Player positions and proficiency
+- Actual Potential editing
+- Salary editing
 - Recruitment tools
+- Transfer Always Success
+- Instant Retry
-- Move players between teams
+- Move contracted players between teams
 - Player database search
 - Quick Filters
 - Advanced Search